- US Online Poker

 The full Senate promptly passed the bill by a lopsided 33-5 vote, sending it back down to the House for concurrence.

 Hours later, shortly after 3:15 a.m. local time on Friday, the speaker called the bill for its decisive moment.
 Green and red lights filled the electronic scoreboard, with the lower chamber voting 71-35 to pass the lawful internet gaming act with a safe margin.

 Should Snyder sign the bill into law, Michigan would become the fifth state to legalize casino-style online gambling, joining:

-The bill would establish a division of internet gaming within the Michigan Gaming Control Board.
+The bill would establish a division of MI internet gambling within the Michigan Gaming Control Board.